MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/file-share-connector.md

 ## Content requirements
 **File types**.
 Only files in these formats can be indexed and searched: DOC, DOCM, DOCX, DOT, DOTX, EML, GIF, HTML, JPEG, MHT, MHTML, MSG, NWS, OBD, OBT, ODP, ODS, ODT, ONE, PDF, POT, PPS, PPT, PPTM, PPTX, TXT, XLB, XLC, XLSB, XLS, XLSX, XLT, XLXM, XML, XPS, and ZIP.
 Only the textual content of these formats is indexed.
 All multimedia content is ignored.

 **File size limits**.
 The maximum supported file size is 100 MB.
 Files that exceed 100 MB are skipped from indexing.
 The maximum post-processed size limit is 4 MB.
 Processing stops when a file's size reaches 4 MB.
-As a results, some phrases present in the file might not work for search.
+As a result, some phrases present in the file might not work for search.

 ## Connect to a data source
 On the **Connect to data source** page, select **File share** and provide the name, connection ID, and description.
 In the next page, provide the path to the file share and select your previously installed gateway.
 Enter the credentials for a Windows user account with read access to all the files in the share.
 Go through the rest of the settings and publish the connection.